asmitbm/contributors-guide/README.md

-# Welcome to the contributing guide
+# Welcome to the Weaviate's Contributing Guide

 > Refer [to-do](/TO-DO.md) for next steps